DataandUXgirl/marketplace-ux-research/README.md

       Item Details Screen

-> The registration screen was intentionally kept minimal to reduce friction.
-It includes only essential fields (username, email, password), making the process quick and less overwhelming for first time users.
+> The registration screen is intentionally minimal to reduce friction.
+It asks only for a username, email, and password, so signing up is quick and less overwhelming for first time users.
 >

 > As users start typing, field labels shift and helper texts appear.
 This makes the experience feel more interactive and reduces errors before submission.